nancysunnieli/bootleg-ebay/README.md

 - An admin is basically a user with special priviledges.
 So that admin can create items and buy / bid on things.
 - If an admin wants to suspend a user, he has to go to a specific auction and then click on the user name.
 There, he can suspend or unsuspend a user.

-## Other
+## Items / Auctions

+- Reporting an item is the same as flagging an item
 - Our system only allows for one auction to take place for each item at a given time
-- When inputting information into forms on the front end, make sure to fill in all the fields, otherwise the API will not allow you to move forward
 - When creating an item, the only format of photos that you are able to upload are PNGs

+## Users

 - If you want to have two users at the same time, you should open up an incognito tab.

-- Reporting an item is the same as flagging an item
+## Other

+- When inputing information into forms on the front end, make sure to fill in all the fields, otherwise the API will not allow you to move forward

 # Front end